nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 When creating :file:`merged.hex`, all assigned HEX files are included in the merge operation.
 If the HEX files overlap, the conflict is resolved as follows:

-   * HEX files assigned to phony partitions overwrite HEX files assigned to their underlying partitions.
+   * HEX files assigned to container partitions overwrite HEX files assigned to their underlying partitions.
    * HEX files assigned to larger partitions overwrite HEX files assigned to smaller partitions.
    * Explicitly assigned HEX files overwrite implicitly assigned HEX files.